Abdeladim-Fadlane/42cursus-ft_transcendence/README.md

 2. Navigate to the cloned directory:
     ```bash
     cd 42cursus-ft_transcendence
-3. Build the project:
+3. Build and Run the project:
     ```bash
     make
-4. Run the server:
-    ```bash
-    make
-5. Try on browser:
+4. Try on browser:
     ```bash
     https://localhost:443/
 ### Contributors